WDI-SEA/interview-questions/readme.md

 Reset removes default styling, while normalizing just makes the styling the same.
 Normalizing CSS would be my choice.

 * Describe Floats and how they work.
-Floats allow elements to be organized and separate with relative positioning.
+Floats allow elements to be pulled left and right.
+Floating elements don't have a height.
+Use the CSS 'clear: both' property to get things to appear below floated elements properly.

 * Describe z-index and how stacking context is formed.
 Z-index determines the order of overlap for different elements.
+Elements with higher z-indices will appear on top of elements with lower z-indices.

 * Have you ever used a grid system, and if so, what do you prefer?
 Grid systems are useful for organizing content.